PrestaShop/example-modules/demodoctrine/README.md

 ## Other examples

 In this module, we also demonstrated other usecases that you might find useful for building a module.
-However they are not mandatory to use in your module.
+However, they are not mandatory to use in your module.

 ### Using Doctrine ORM to handle persisted models